fdwr/BitString/README.md

 # BitString
-Simple functions to read/write a bitstring from 1-32 bits at any arbitrary offset in either little endian or big endian layout.
+Two simple functions (ReadBitString/WriteBitString) to read/write a bitstring from 1-32 bits at any arbitrary bit offset in either little-endian or big-endian layout.
-For most needs, you could just other tools (C/C++ bitfields, std::bitset, std::vector<bool>, _bittestandset...), but this is useful if you need an arbitrary read of unknown data.
+For most needs, you could probably just other options (C/C++ bitfields, std::bitset, std::vector<bool>, _bittestandset...), but this is useful if you need an arbitrary read of unknown data.

-## Usage:
+## Usage

 ```c++
     // Read a bitslice 13 bits long starting at bit offset 5.